 I am Greg Coffey of Friedman Law Offices in Lincoln, Nebraska.
 Thanks for visiting our blog.

-If you have questions, please call us at (800) 876-1093.
-There is never a charge to find out if we can help you.
-Also feel free to leave a comment.
+If you have any questions, please call Friedman Law Offices at 800-876- 1093.
+There is never a charge to find out if we can help you (find out if you have a case).
+Feel free to leave a comment here on our blog, and use the share button if you know someone who might benefit from this information.
 Thanks for logging in.